 Amphitheater Public School District volunteers must obtain fingerprint clearance prior to volunteering.
-With the exception of Amphitheater Public School students and parents / legal guardians, who volunteer at their children's school, each school site should have potential volunteers contact the Volunteer Coordinator for fingerprinting information.
+Amphitheater Public School students and parents / legal guardians that volunteer at their children's school are not required to be fingerprinted.
+All other potential volunteers should contact the Human Resources department at 696-5102, to schedule a fingerprinting appointment; Volunteers are not charged for this service.